Martinagr32/MOZART/README.md

 ## Setting up

+This software has been implemented and tested in Windows 10.
+To use it on another operating system, you may have to install some requirements by himself.

-### Requirements
+### General requirements
 The minimum software requirements to run MOZART are:

 * Python  3
 * An Internet connection

+### Windows requirements

-In addition, if you plan to launch it on Windows, you may need to install [Docker Desktop](https://docs.docker.com/docker-for-windows/install/) in your system and configure properly.
+* Have running the docker daemon.
+You may need to install [Docker Desktop](https://docs.docker.com/docker-for-windows/install/) in your system and configure properly to run it.

+### Other operating systems requirements

+* Have running the docker daemon.
+* Have selenium geckodriver configure properly.

 ### Installation